 As the 11,000-word viral article shows, the stories beyond the page that define the writer are every bit as compelling, intriguing and boldly confusing as his most popular fiction.

 At this stage though, the upcoming film hasn't been jeopardised by these revelations.
-Here's a roundup of who's who, and everything else we know about the anticipated release so far.
+Here's a roundup of who's who, and everything else we know about the anticipated release so far – starting with the official, dramatic, unsettling trailer.

 Joe Wright, Director